mozesjacobs/StyleTransferGallery/README.md

 ### How does it work?
 Generally, a pre-trained convolutional neural network (CNN) is used.
-In our case, we utilize VGG.
+In our case, we utilize a VGG network with 19 layers.
 The higher levels of CNNs general have feature maps that produce the content, so we can extract content by feeding an image through higher levels of a CNN and using the output.
+So, we use the layer 'conv_4' to extract content.
 To extract style, we build a feature space off of responses from multiple layers in the network, meaning it can keep track of information correlated across multiple layers.
+We utilized the layers 'conv_1', 'conv_2', 'conv_3', 'conv_4', and 'conv_5' to extract style.

-To actually do the transplant, we extract a content image and a style image.
+To actually do the style transfer, we start with a content image and a style image.
 Then, we create a new image that will act as our output (this can be random noise or a copy of the content image;
-for our work, we chose the content image).
+for our work, we chose a copy of the content image).
 We then optimize the output image with respect to a loss function containing a content term and a style term.
+For most of our experiments, we optimized with 300 steps using the LBFGS optimizer.

 ## Data